whosonfirst/go-webhookd/README.md

 * **{LANGUAGE}** _string_ A three-letter language code specifying which language `go-chicken` should use.
 * **{CLUCKING}** _bool_ A boolean flag indicating whether or not to [cluck](https://github.com/thisisaaronland/go-chicken#clucking) when generating results.

+If this seems silly that's because it is.
+It's also more fun that yet-another boring _"make all the words upper-cased"_ example.

 ### GitHubCommits